RiverLikesMath/academic-starter-blog/content/post/why-people-hate-math/index.md

 A lot of people are afraid of math.
 They don't like it, it just went over their heads when they were a kid, it was fun until it wasn't.
 I've had students tell me, "just get me through this class so I don't have to take math anymore."
 So, the question is, why?

 A lot of virtual ink has been spilled on this topic.
 Arushi Lohia of the India Times hates math enough to [write a post about it](https://www.indiatimes.com/lifestyle/here-are-9-reasons-why-people-hate-mathematics-361567.html).
-Phys.org has [an excellent writeup](https://phys.org/news/2017-10-people-maths.html) from the opposite point of view.
+Phys.org has [an excellent writeup](https://phys.org/news/2017-10-people-maths.html) from someone who loves it.
 In their words:

 >What do you think of when you think of maths?
 If you're like most people, it's probably something like: numbers, equations, boredom, anxiety and pain.
 >